The CRT Displays

 The 98770A and 98780A displays add three more lines:

-However, this separation is specific for BASIC programs and has nothing to do with the underlaying alpha control logic, except that a split alpha display including separate scroll areas is easy to implement by using the New Address alpha logic command.
+However, this separation is specific for BASIC programs and has nothing to do with the underlaying alpha control logic, except that a split alpha display including separate scroll areas is easy to implement by using the New Word Address alpha logic command.
 Programs not implemented in BASIC can easily overcome this artificial restriction.

 The Graphics Display